 The simple usage of a polarizer in combination with an ND filter and a decent amount of post-processing changes the appearance of this image in a subtle way.
 The ND filter was additionally used to get a longer exposure for the stream.
 This photo was taken at Runkel Castle in Germany.

 #5 Adding new possibilities

-In the next article, I will show you 4 situations, when you can get along without filters.
-But for now I would love to hear if you are already using filters or what did hold you back.
+Now it's up to you and I would love to hear if you are already using filters or what holds you back.